Stellar Quines and Bijli Productions are pleased to announce the artists who are part of our 2021 Make Do & Mend programme.

 - Catherine Bisset (lead artist), Angela Milton & Rebecca Fairnie – Toxic Thrives: An existence unmolested by the rumbling of a soul

-- Gillian Katungi – Work in Progress
+- Gillian Katungi – We Thrive: A work in progress

 - Libby Odai (lead artist), Chrissie Ardill & Zephyr Liddell – Is Anybody There?